salaboy/from-monolith-to-k8s/knative/knative-eventing-example.md

 ## Installing the Tickets Queue Services

-Then to install the remaining services you can install the following Helm chart:
+To enable the services required to sell tickets inside the Conference application you need to install another Helm Chart

 ```
 cat <<EOF | helm install conference-tickets fmtok8s/fmtok8s-tickets --values=-